 What if the Tweet I want to embed is part of a conversation (a reply)?

 When the embedded Tweet is a reply, the parent Tweet will be displayed above the reply.
-Permalinks will be available on both Tweets, but Tweet actions (reply, Retweet, and favorite) will only be available on the reply.
+Permalinks will be available on both Tweets, but Tweet actions (reply, Retweet, and like) will only be available on the reply.

-Can I embed a Tweet from a user who chooses to protect their Tweets?
+Can I embed a Tweet from a someone who chooses to protect their Tweets?

-Embed code is not available for Tweets from users who choose to protect their Tweets.
+Embed code is not available for Tweets from people who choose to protect their Tweets.

-What if a user deletes a Tweet after it has been embedded on another website?
-Similarly, what happens to Tweets from users that change their Tweets from public to protected (or become suspended)?
+What if someone deletes a Tweet after it has been embedded on another website?
+Similarly, what happens to Tweets from accounts that change their Tweets from public to protected (or become suspended)?

 For more information about embedded Tweets, visit our developer site.